naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.6.QoS.md

 On the customer side of the link the network administrator can use a shaper to slow traffic to match the SP agreed amount.
 The shaper slows traffic by queuing packets and then scheduling packets based on the shaping rate.

 #### Shaping with LLQ and CBWFQ

+Shaping cannot slow the physical speed of an interface.
+Instead, it sends and waits. ie 200 Mbps CIR over a 1000 Mbps interface sends for 20% of the time and waits 80% of the time.

+The send-wait tactic can adversely impact time-sensitive voice and video traffic.
+Therefore, it is recommended to set a time interval to 10 ms. The shaper will then send 1000 mbps for 2 ms and wait 8 ms. This ensures a voice packet wont have to wait more than 10 ms and is well below the 150 ms maximum delay.

+The key features of shapers:
+- Measure traffic over time and compare it to a configured shaping rate
+- Allow for bursting traffic during slow times
+- Slow packets by queuing them and, over time, releasing them from the queue at the shaping rate

+#### QoS and TCP